CrunchyData/postgres-operator/docs/content/tutorial/backups.md

   region: "<YOUR_AWS_S3_REGION>"
 ```

 Again, replace these values with the values that match your S3 configuration.
+For `endpoint`, only use the domain and, if necessary, the port (e.g. `s3.us-east-2.amazonaws.com`).

 Note that `region` is required by S3, as does pgBackRest.
 If you are using a storage system with a S3 compatibility layer that does not require `region`, you can fill in region with a random value.